tnballo/scapegoat/CONFIG.md

 This doc tackles advanced configuration options, it assumed you've read the main [README.md](https://github.com/tnballo/scapegoat/blob/master/README.md).

-## Additional Environment Variables
+## Additional Configuration

 ### Tuning the the tree's `a` factor

 The [original scapegoat tree paper's](https://people.csail.mit.edu/rivest/pubs/GR93.pdf) alpha, `a`, can be chosen in the range `0.5 <= a < 1.0`.
 `a` tunes how "aggressively" the data structure self-balances.
+It controls the trade-off between total rebuilding time and maximum height guarantees.

-* As `a` approaches `0.5`, the library will rebalance more often.
+* As `a` approaches `0.5`, the tree will rebalance more often.
 Ths means slower insertions, but faster lookups and deletions.
 	* An `a` equal to `0.5` means a tree that always maintains a perfect balance (e.g."complete" binary tree, at all times).

-* As `a` approaches `1.0`, the library will rebalance less.
+* As `a` approaches `1.0`, the tree will rebalance less often.
 This means quicker insertions, but slower lookups and deletions.
 	* If `a` reached `1.0`, it'd mean a tree that never rebalances.

 We choose 2/3, e.g. `a = 0.666...`, by default.